The

 professional use are covered by the RoHS Directive.

-the RoHS Directive apply to batteries?
+Q3.
+Does the RoHS Directive apply to batteries?

 A3.